Battle over COVID-19 as fear grows in Southern Egypt | Africanews

 “We have made a special plan to confront the coronavirus at Luxor Airport.
 We implement all procedures for quarantine at the airport, including means of transportation, which is the plane.
 In case of any infection, it will be transferred to a specialized hospital in Luxor.
 In addition to this, we provided the airport with an automatic sterilization car stationed at the airport”, Mostafa said.

-On Sunday, Health Minister, Hala Zayed and other officials traveled to Luxor to follow up on quarantine procedures at the city’s airport.
+On Sunday, Health Minister, Hala Zayed and other officials travelled to Luxor to follow up on quarantine procedures at the city’s airport.
 A statement from the government said this was part of Egypt’s response to the virus.

 Egypt reported a first death due to the coronavirus in Africa on Sunday.